The Benefits of Collagen: Should You Add It to Your Diet?

 Collagen Decline and Supplementation

-As we age, our body’s natural collagen production starts to decline, leading to visible signs of aging, such as wrinkles, sagging skin, and joint stiffness. ๐ In fact, studies have shown that collagen levels can decrease by as much as 1% per year after the age of 20. ๐คฏ This is where the role of collagen supplementation becomes crucial, as it can help replenish the lost collagen and potentially reverse some of the age-related changes.
+As we age, our body’s natural ability to produce collagen slows down.
+This decline leads to the visible signs of aging we all recognize, such as fine lines, sagging skin, and joint stiffness.
+Research shows that collagen levels can decrease by as much as 1% every year after we turn 20.
+This is where collagen supplementation can play a valuable role, helping to replenish what’s lost and support the body’s natural scaffolding.

 Collagen Types and Their Functions